-As a result of the comments received, additional information was provided in the Information Package (Version 2.1).
-The revisions are summarized at the beginning of the IP document (Appendix B to this document).
+As a result of the comments received, additional information was provided in the Timber Supply Analysis (Version 3) and Information Package (Version 2.1).
+The revisions are summarized at the beginning of the analysis document (Appendix A to this document) and the IP document (Appendix B to this document).